AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/backend-performance.md

 ---
 # Best practices for optimizing backend performance

 This topic outlines best practices for investigating and optimizing the backend performance of Adobe Commerce sites with a focus on database optimization and testing.
+Developers can use this information to investigate the unique context of each Commerce project and identify opportunities to optimize backend configuration and operations to improve site performance.

+>[!NOTE]
+>
-Recommendations and examples are inspired by performance enhancement techniques and processes that objectsource uses in real-world client engagements to deliver high-performing Adobe Commerce sites at scale.
-Developers can use these same tools and techniques to investigate and understand the unique customizations and bespoke solutions for each project to tune and optimize their site before performance issues create costly disruptions.
+>Recommendations and examples are inspired by processes that objectsource follows in real-world client engagements to deliver high-performing Adobe Commerce sites at scale.

 ## Affected products and versions